 Combination pills - They are the most effective and contain both the hormones.

 Mini-pills or progestin-only pills - This contains a low dose of progesterone, and is slightly less effective.

 If you take the tablets as prescribed without missing any pills, they are the most effective.

 It is a transdermal patch, which when applied on the skin prevents pregnancy by releasing synthetic forms of estrogen and progesterone hormones.
-The patch is worn for 3 weeks on the lower abdomen or buttock, and it is not used on the fourth week for periods.
+The patch is worn for three weeks on the lower abdomen or buttock, and it is not used on the fourth week for periods.
 It is 91 % effective.